circleci/circleci-docs/jekyll/_cci2/deployments.md

             fi
 ```

-The above is an example of configuring your job to do deployment by using a `deploy` step with some pseudo commands.
+The above example shows how to configure your job to deploy using a `deploy` step with some pseudo commands.

-The most important part to be stressed in the example is that we are checking whether the current branch is `master` branch.
+The most important piece of this example is that we're checking whether the current branch is the `master` branch.

 ```
 command: |